pankaj510/123NFT/README.md

 # Welcome to 123NFT!
+Minting NFTs as easy as 1, 2, 3.

+Presented by Alisha Geary, Kevin Zhao, James Sheridan, Kai Ooi

-## Summary
+## Motivation

-Welcome to 123NFT!

-We wanted to make creating NFT’s as easy as 1,2,3 by taking all the complicated and scary programming work OUT of the equation for you - so that all you need to do is insert your content below, provide your pinata API keys and sit back and receive your NFT (well the address that contains your NFT)  which is all yours to do with what you want - sell it, trade it, frame it, you name it!
+We wanted to make creating NFTs as easy as 1, 2, 3 by taking all the complicated programming work OUT of the equation for users.
+All new users to our platform would have to do is insert their content, provide pinata API keys and mint their NFTs.
+Sell it, trade it, frame it, you name it!

 What is pinata API keys???